Knights Templar: Warriors of Christ

 This was a gamble given that the Muslim world had become united in the previous decade under the leadership of Sal-ah-Uddin (Saladin) who had been making inroads into Crusader territory and by the early 1180’s much of it was surrounded.
 At the same time, under the divisive rule of Guy de Lusignan, Christian unity was fracturing.

-The influence of the Knights Templar in the Outremer during this period cannot be underestimated and though there were many other Holy Orders present the Knights Templar were in effect the Pope’s private army in the Holy Land and were considered to be of unimpeachable Godliness.
+The influence of the Knights Templar in the Outremer during this period cannot be underestimated and though there were many other Holy Orders present the Knights Templar were in effect the Pope’s private army in the Holy Land and were of unimpeachable Godliness.
 They had after all taken a vow of celibacy, of frugality, of poverty and to give their life in the service of God.

-Many Nobles, aware of their increasingly perilous position counselled Guy to come to a peaceful settlement with Saladin who was a man known not to enjoy war for its own sake but Guy de Lusignan was interested only in cementing his own authority and urged on by the Knights Templar he refused to listen.
+Many Nobles, aware of their increasingly perilous position counselled Guy to come to a peaceful settlement with Saladin who was a man known not to enjoy war for its own sake, but Guy de Lusignan was interested only in cementing his own authority and urged on by the Knights Templar he refused to listen.
 His intransigence suited Saladin who thought he knew his enemy well enough.
 He had been deeply offended the previous year when Raynald had ambushed a Haji Caravan and kidnapped his sister, who later died in captivity.

 Raynald had deepened the offence by demanding a ransom for her release.
 Outraged, Saladin had laid siege to Raynald’s Castle, Kerak de Chevalier, the most powerful fortress in the Crusader Kingdom but was unable to capture it.
 Even so, he would not forget the insult – Saladin was determined to capture Jerusalem and rid the Holy Land of the Infidel once and for all.